 We track external development expenses on a program-by-program basis.
 Our development resources are shared among all our programs.
 Compensation and benefits, facilities, depreciation, stock-based compensation, and development support services are not allocated specifically to projects and are considered research and development overhead.

-Below is a summary of our research and development expenses for the three and six months ended June 30, 2022 and 2021 (in thousands, except percentages):
+Below is a summary of our research and development expenses for the three and nine months ended September 30, 2022 and 2021: